ayushp007/ninja_html/README.md

 - Making it responsive for mobile is optional.
 - In the Why Designstring section on clicking over the feature listed on the left side, the image on the right side has to change respectfully.

-Once you have raised the Pull Request.
-Your work will be reviewed against -
+Once you have completed the development, Please raise the pull request from your forked repository and your work will be reviewed against:
 - **Designs vs Developed UI**
 - **Readability & Reusability of code**
 - **Code Quality and Size**

 _This repository is meant to facilitate the interview process @Designstring and only referred candidates for the interview process are requested to access_

+Happy Coding!!!